LeemanGeophysicalLLC/GEARS/travel.md

 available for the workshop.

 ## Food
-Meals, except the Thursday night BBQ and Friday lunch are on your own.
+We are working to find sponsors for lunches, but dinners and some lunches are on your own.
 The hotel does have a small breakfast buffet.
 There are many eateries within walking distance of the hotel.
 We've listed them below as well as some that are further away, but also good choices.